Embedding Payments with One Time Token (OTT)

 }

-First make a request to /mpay/v5/transaction_token to get a transaction token.
-See https://mintmpayv5.docs.apiary.io/#reference/restful-apireference/transaction-token/request-transaction-token for more details.
+First, make a request to /mpay/v5/transaction_token to get a transaction token.
+See the RESTful API Reference for more details.

-And then perform the purchase using the one time token payload e.g.
+Then perform the purchase using the one-time token payload:

 {